amykapernick/front-end-web-fundamentals/src/pages/a11y/index.md

 To properly test with screen readers, we need to hire someone who uses one on a daily basis.
 However it never hurts to give this a go ourselves.

+You can also use services like [Assistiv Labs](https://assistivlabs.com/) to run screen reader tests and tests using other assistive technologies through the browser.

 #### MacOS

 You can enable [VoiceOver](https://support.apple.com/en-au/guide/voiceover/vo2682/mac) in the accessibility settings.